 What’s the Difference Between a Cyberattack and Data Breach?

-A cyberattack is intentional, unauthorized access.
-“Sophisticated cyber actors and nation-states exploit vulnerabilities to steal information and money and are developing capabilities to disrupt, destroy, or threaten the delivery of essential services,” according to the Department of Homeland Security.
+A cyber attack is intentional, unauthorized access.”Sophisticated cyber actors and nation-states exploit vulnerabilities to steal information and money and are developing capabilities to disrupt, destroy, or threaten the delivery of essential services,” according to the Department of Homeland Security.
 It sounds scary because it is.
-The ‘Internet of Things’ cyberattack shut down parts of the internet (imagine if all the highways in California shut down at the same time) while technology company Yahoo had 500 million accounts stolen.
+The How the “Internet of Things” Cyberattack Affects Data Security shut down parts of the internet (imagine if all the highways in California shut down at the same time) while technology company Yahoo had 500 million accounts stolen.
 Both were intentional.

 In contrast, a data breach is unauthorized access of protected data, regardless of someone’s intent.
 For example, an employee who uses an unsecured home computer to access confidential company information, a form of shadow IT, can cause a data breach.
 Some call this insider negligence, which the Ponemon Institute found was the leading cause of data loss and theft in 2015.
-Phishing scams, spoof emails that trick people in granting system access to strangers, “has continued to trend upward” according to the Verizon 2016 Data Breach Investigations Report.
+Phishing scams, spoof emails that trick people into granting system access to strangers,” h as continued to trend upward” according to the Verizon 2016 Data Breach Investigations Report.

-The important thing to understand is that an honest mistake can be just as serious as a cyberattack because both leak sensitive data to people who shouldn’t have it.
+The important thing to understand is that an honest mistake can be just as serious as a cyber attack because of both leak sensitive data to people who shouldn’t have it.

 Which Laws Govern Data Security?

 A lot of laws govern data security, and the laws that apply to you depend on where your company is located, its industry, and what kind of data it handles.